ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Snowball**
 	is a migration tool that lets you transfer large amounts of data from your on-premises data center to AWS S3 and vice versa. when you provision Snowball, you bear the responsibility of securing the device.
 	**Snowball Edge** Each Snowball Edge device can transport data at speeds faster than the internet.
-This transport is done by shipping the data in the appliances through a regional carrier. **The AWS Snowball Edge device differs from the standard Snowball because it can bring the power of the AWS Cloud to your on-premises location, with local storage and compute functionality**. can't directly integrate backups to S3 Glacier.
+This transport is done by shipping the data in the appliances through a regional carrier. **The AWS Snowball Edge device differs from the standard Snowball because it can bring the power of the AWS Cloud to your on-premises location, with local storage and compute functionality**. ==can't directly integrate backups to S3 Glacier.==
 	As a rule of thumb, if it takes more than one week to upload your data to AWS using the spare capacity of your existing Internet connection, then you should consider using Snowball.

 **AWS Import/Export**